jaspector

 Building, plumbing, and mechanical inspections are scheduled between 9:30 a.m. and 4:00 p.m. depending on inspector availability

-Typical inspection sequence: Progress inspections by trade and building discipline before concealment, then final inspection, then certificate or closeout as applicable.
+Typical sequence: Progress inspections by trade and building discipline before concealment, then final inspection, then certificate or closeout as applicable.

-Do I need a building permit in Holland, MI?
+01 Do I need a building permit in Holland, MI?

 City examples include additions, decks, fences, basement finishing, garages, gazebos, new houses, pools, reroofing over 25 percent, bath remodels, sheds of any size, siding, new drywall, and window or door size changes.

-How much does a building permit cost in Holland, MI?
+02 How much does a building permit cost in Holland, MI?

+Building permit fees in Holland, MI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $70.
 Fees are calculated as: Valuation-based.
 City states $70 for $0 to $1,000, then $7 per additional $1,000 up to $50,000, then $413 for the first $50,000 and $5 per additional $1,000 or fraction thereafter..
 Plan check fee: Included through plan review requirements where applicable; permit-specific forms should be checked for exact review charges..

-How do I apply for a building permit in Holland, MI?
+03 How do I apply for a building permit in Holland, MI?

-1. Confirm permit need against the city permit list or brochure, then assemble plans and a site plan or survey.
+To apply for a building permit in Holland, MI, follow these steps: 1.
+Confirm permit need against the city permit list or brochure, then assemble plans and a site plan or survey.
 2. Submit the completed application and plans to Community and Neighborhood Services by email at permits@cityofholland.com or by drop-off at City Hall, 3rd Floor.
 3. For new one- and two-family dwellings, additions, and accessory buildings over 200 square feet, submit the building application plus the plan review list and any sealed plans required by the city.
 4. Pay assessed fees after review; separate building, electrical, mechanical, and plumbing permits are issued as needed.
 5. Receive permit documents before starting work.
 6. Request inspections with at least 24 hours notice and complete finals before occupancy or closeout.

-How long does it take to get a building permit in Holland, MI?
+04 How long does it take to get a building permit in Holland, MI?

-What work is exempt from building permits in Holland, MI?
+05 What work is exempt from building permits in Holland, MI?

-How do I schedule a building inspection in Holland, MI?
+06 How do I schedule a building inspection in Holland, MI?

-Inspections can be scheduled via: 616-355-1330, Access My Gov (contractors).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Holland, MI via: 616-355-1330, Access My Gov (contractors).
 Minimum 24 hours notice required.

-Other cities in Ottawa County
+Other jurisdictions in Ottawa County.

-View all Ottawa County jurisdictions →
+All Ottawa County jurisdictions →